SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 Where `~` is your user folder.

 To increase the detail of log use the paramter `--verbose or -v`.
-If set the log will be written on debug level.
+If set, the log will be written on debug level.

 All relevant information will be sent to the console AND to the log file.
 So when running in background you can just ignore the console output: